“Full of enthusiasm—accessible, comfortable, practical, inspiring.”

 Do you work with ebooks?
 Do you dream of using technology to its full potential rather than trying to re-create print books digitally?
 Come join talented ebook developers for some lively discussions of design, standards, and best practices.

 ebookcraft is a two-day conference dedicated to ebook production—if you’re looking for a mix of practical tips and forward-thinking inspiration, you won’t want to miss it.
-The main conference day will take place on Thursday, March 23, 2017, with an optional workshop day for the #eprdctn crowd on Wednesday, March 22.
+In 2017, ebookcraft was held on March 22 and 23.
+In 2018, the main conference day will take place on Thursday, March 22, with an optional workshop day for the #eprdctn crowd on Wednesday, March 21.

 ebookcraft is proud to have taken the 50/50 Pledge towards ensuring gender equality amongst our speakers.

 Want to win a cash prize and some hefty bragging rights with your ebook design skills?
-Learn more about So You Think You Can Code 2017.
+Learn more about So You Think You Can Code.

 ebookcraft is organized by a steering committee comprising members of BookNet Canada and eBOUND Canada, as well as these industry experts: